 Where to Look for Books

-Visiting used book stores, where you can find older editions of books at affordable prices with some patience and diligence, is usually a first step for beginning collectors.
+You can often find older editions of books (at affordable prices) at used bookstores.
+This is usually a first step for beginning collectors.
 Books found in this setting probably won’t end up being extremely valuable first editions, or even moderately valued second editions.
 However, Gannon shares that older books are generally more interesting and often of higher quality in terms of construction when compared to recent reprints.

 If you have an opportunity to shop garage sales, thrift stores, and estate sales, these settings are usually great for browsing bookshelves filled with all types of selections.
 While you may never actually run across a first edition in one of these settings, it never hurts to know the potential value of these collectibles and how to identify them, just in case.